Fire Safety Plan & PDF Template

 Read Also: In-house

-All fire hazards in the workplace should be properly controlled in order to prevent fire.
+All fire hazards in the workplace should be properly controlled to prevent fire.
 This is the first step covered by the fire safety plan.
 Some of the fire hazards that should be controlled are:

 • Storage of combustible material in unapproved spaces such as stairwells or fire escapes.